JDDoesDev/dotfiles/README.md

 ### Sensible macOS defaults

-When setting up a new Mac, you may want to set some sensible macOS defaults:
+When setting up a new Mac, you may want to set some sensible macOS defaults.
+Be sure to edit near line 17 of `.macos` to use your preferred ID.
+Once that is finished, run:

 ```bash
 ./.macos